bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 However, if the principle of least action describes the motion then it should be equivalent to the classical mechanics approach from the previous subsection -- and it indeed is equivalent!
-We'll show this in the simple 1D case but it works in multiple dimensions and with different coordinate basis as well.
+We'll show this in the simple 1D case but it works in multiple dimensions and with different coordinate bases as well.
 Starting with a general Lagrangian (Equation 7) for an object:

 .. math::